 CHILE: Sausage company sales rise

+Sausage sales for Chile's Cecinas Llanquihue reached US$30m in 2000, Managing Director Enrique Modinger announced earlier this week.
+This is an increase of 17.1% on 1999.
 Based in the country's southern Region X, this family-owned company is one of Chile's key producers of cured and sausage meat.
 In 2000 it produced 7,300 tons of sausages, 5.3% more than in 1999.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.